garden-io/garden/docs/reference/module-types/hadolint.md

 # generally use any template strings normally allowed when resolving modules.
 variables:

+# Specify a path (relative to the module root) to a file containing variables, that we apply on top of the
+# module-level `variables` field.
+#
+# The format of the files is determined by the configured file's extension:
+#
+# * `.env` - Standard "dotenv" format, as defined by [dotenv](https://github.com/motdotla/dotenv#rules).
+# * `.yaml`/`.yml` - YAML.
+The file must consist of a YAML document, which must be a map (dictionary).
+Keys may
+# contain any value type.
+# * `.json` - JSON.
+Must contain a single JSON _object_ (not an array).
+#
+# _NOTE: The default varfile format will change to YAML in Garden v0.13, since YAML allows for definition of nested
+# objects and arrays._
+#
+# To use different module-level varfiles in different environments, you can template in the environment name
+# to the varfile name, e.g. `varfile: "my-module.\$\{environment.name\}.env` (this assumes that the corresponding
+# varfiles exist).
+varfile:

 # POSIX-style path to a Dockerfile that you want to lint with `hadolint`.
 dockerfilePath:
 ```